jidongbsu/cs452-cthreads-library/README.md

 } thread_control_block;
 ```

+We use each instance of *thread_control_block* to represent one thread.
 A global array which contains 64 elements is defined to represent all the 64 thread control blocks.

 ```c
 static thread_control_block tcbs[MAX_NUM_THREADS];